 Recreate the restaurant experience at home

-Restaurants may be open again, but that doesn’t mean we have to forget about all the great delivery services that have popped up in recent months.
-Many eateries are continuing with the takeaway services launched in the wake of the pandemic, including lots of fancy ones: Gymkhana, Nobu London and HIDE, to name a few.
+Many eateries are offering great takeaway services, including lots of fancy ones: Gymkhana, Nobu London and HIDE, to name a few.
 There are also endless great DIY kits which serve as a great compromise between ordering takeout and cooking – Petersham Nurseries has just launched one, as has Muse founder Tom Aikens.
 Alternatively, cook it yourself – either with one of you taking the lead or working as a team.
 Check out chef Paul Shearing’s guide to the perfect romantic dinner for tips on all things ambience and aphrodisiacs.
 If you live with other people, request the kitchen or dining room to yourselves for an evening.
 Lay the table nicely, light some candles, put on a romantic playlist and feast away.
 Date night, sorted.